marcoeg/etrap/README.md

+# ETRAP
+ETRAP (Enterprise Transaction Receipt Anchoring Platform) is a blockchain-based service that creates immutable "receipts" for enterprise database transactions, providing proof of integrity, non-repudiation, and regulatory compliance.

+Components:

-# ETRAP CDC Agent - Enterprise Transaction Recording and Audit Platform
+# CDC Agent - Enterprise Transaction Recording and Audit Platform

 A production-ready Change Data Capture (CDC) agent that creates immutable audit trails on the NEAR blockchain, providing cryptographic proof of database transactions for regulatory compliance and legal proceedings.